2022 World Ringette Championships: Venues

 The Espoo Metro Areena acted as the main venue for the 2022 World Ringette Championships.
 The Tapiola Ice Hall (Tapiolan Harjoitusjäähalli) served as a venue for some of the 2022 WRC exhibition games, some of the President's Pool games, and also served as one of two venues for the youth tournament.
 The Matinkylä ice rink was used as another rink for the youth tournament.

-One exhibition game was played in Turku at the Marli Areena (Rajupaja Areena), and another at the Kisakallio Sport Institute in Lohja.
+One exhibition game was played in Turku at the Marli Areena (Rajupaja Areena), and another at the Kisakallio Sports Institute in Lohja.